AmberWow123/AmberSite/README.md

 7. Implement send email functionality on Contact Page.
 8. Modify Intro Page (Prob put a landscape? sth like that)
 9. Think about to get rid of 'scroll-snap-align' functionality
+10. Modify the 'top' css of Modal pop-up window

 # Getting Started with Create React App